 ISFJ At Work

-The ISFJ personality type is known by the MBTI community as The Defender, and this is a pretty accurate description of their way of living and thinking (especially in a professional environment).
+The ISFJ personality type is known by the 16 personalities community as The Defender, and this is a pretty accurate description of their way of living and thinking (especially in a professional environment).

 ISFJs at work usually lean toward careers that help them protect people (usually the ones who drew the shorter stick in life), but they are also fierce defenders of tradition.
 They strongly believe that society should function in a certain way and that there’s a specific path to follow when you want to help others.